 - Publication and wide dissemination of high quality, up to date information on the abuses, rights’ denial and discrimination faced by religious minorities, to address the information gap that exists between key stakeholders at the local, national, regional, and international levels, and the situation regarding FoRB and religious minority on the ground in the target regions.

-Last but not least, the project has a specific strand of challenging discrimination/prejudices and promoting inter-faith understanding.
-This work encompasses different efforts notably
+Last but not least, the project had a specific strand of challenging discrimination and prejudice and promoting inter-faith understanding.
+This work encompassed different efforts, notably

 - The development of a digital learning resource aiming for diversity and inter-faith understanding through education